n3o2k7i8ch5/langsmith_bug/README.md

 ## Probable cause of the bug 2:

-This issue can be also solved by switching the graph in `graph.py` to a single-node graph..
+This issue can be also solved by switching the graph in `graph.py` to a single-node graph (instead of the two-node graph).
 This can be done by replacing the `__init__` method in the `MyGraph` class in `minimal_reproduction/graph.py` with the following code:

 ```python